Pat Fallon

+Fallon is a member of the new House Department of Government Efficiency Committee.

 Early life and education

 Fallon was born in Pittsfield, Massachusetts.
-Both his parents were public school teachers, and he was raised in rural areas.
+Both his parents were public school teachers, and he was raised in suburban areas, growing up in the largest city in Berkshire County.

-Fallon earned his bachelor's degree in government and international relations from the University of Notre Dame, where he played varsity football under coach Lou Holtz and was part of the 1988 national championship team.
+Fallon earned his Bachelor of Arts degree in government and international relations from the University of Notre Dame, where he played varsity football under coach Lou Holtz and was part of the 1988 national championship team.
 He ran a t-shirt business as a student and participated in campus political activities.
-He was a cadet in the Reserve Officers Training Corps of the United States Air Force before serving for four years, during which he received the Air Force Achievement Medal.
+He was a cadet in the Air Force Reserve Officers Training Corps and was commissioned as a second lieutenant in the United States Air Force upon graduation.
+He then served in the Air Force for four years, during which he received the Air Force Achievement Medal.

 Career

 After college, Fallon relocated to Denton County, Texas, in the early 1990s.
 He is the president and chief executive officer of Virtus Apparel, a company that specializes in clothing of military and patriotic design.
 Based in Prosper, Texas, it has a dozen national locations and about 100 total employees.